House of Fabergé: The Imperial Easter eggs

 In 1885, Tsar Alexander III commissioned the House of Fabergé to make an Easter egg as a gift for his wife, the Empress Maria Feodorovna.
 Its "shell" is enamelled on gold to represent a normal hen's egg.
 This pulls apart to reveal a gold yolk, which in turn opens to produce a gold chicken that also opens to reveal a replica of the Imperial Crown from which a miniature ruby egg was suspended.
-Although the Crown and the miniature egg have been lost, the rest of the Hen Egg as it is known is now in the collection of Victor Vekselberg.
+Although the crown and the miniature egg have been lost, the rest of the Hen Egg, as it is known, is now in the collection of Victor Vekselberg.

 The tradition of the Tsar giving his Empress a surprise Easter egg by Carl Fabergé continued.
-From 1887, it appears that Carl Fabergé was given complete freedom as to the design of the Imperial Easter eggs as they became more elaborate.
+From 1887, it appears that Carl Fabergé was given complete freedom in designing the Imperial Easter eggs, which became increasingly elaborate.
 According to the Fabergé Family tradition, not even the Tsar knew what egg form they would take: the only stipulation was that each one should contain a surprise.
 The House of Fabergé completed 50 Imperial eggs for Alexander III to present to his Empress and for Nicholas II to present to his mother, the Dowager Empress Maria Feodorovna and his wife the Empress Alexandra Feodorovna.
 Of these, 43 are known to have survived.

 Hardstone sculptures

-Amongst Fabergé's more popular creations were the miniature hardstone carvings of people, animals and flowers carved from semi-precious or hardstones and embellished with precious metals and stones.
-The most common animal carvings were elephants and pigs but included custom made miniatures of pets of the British Royal family and other notables.
+Amongst Fabergé's more popular creations were the miniature hardstone carvings of people, animals, and flowers carved from semi-precious or hardstones and embellished with precious metals and stones.
+The most common animal carvings were elephants and pigs, but they also included custom-made miniatures of pets belonging to the British Royal family and other notables.
 The flower sculptures were complete figural tableaus, which included small vases in which carved flowers were permanently set, the vase and "water" were done in clear rock crystal (quartz) and the flowers in various hardstones and enamel.
-The figures were typically only 25–75 mm long or wide, with some larger and more rare figurines reaching 140–200 mm tall, and were collected throughout the world; the British Royal family has over 250 items in the Royal Collection, including pieces made by Michael Perkhin and Henrik Wigström.
+The figures were typically only 25–75 mm long or wide, with some larger and rarer figurines reaching 140–200 mm tall, and were collected throughout the world; the British Royal family has over 250 items in the Royal Collection, including pieces made by Michael Perkhin and Henrik Wigström.
 Other important Fabergé miniature collectors were Marjorie Merriweather Post, her niece Barbara Hutton and even Fabergé's competitor Cartier, who in 1910 purchased a pink jade pig and a carnelian (agate) fox with cabochon ruby eyes set in gold.

 Other Fabergé creations

 The House of Fabergé also stocked a full range of jewellery and other ornamental objects.
-There were enamelled gold and silver gilt, as well as wooden photograph frames; gold and silver boxes; desk sets, walking sticks, doorbells and timepieces.
+There were enameled gold and silver gilt, as well as wooden photograph frames, gold and silver boxes, desk sets, walking sticks, doorbells, and timepieces.
 Quality was assured by every article made being approved by Carl Fabergé, or in his absence by his eldest son Eugène, before it was placed into stock.
 The minutest of faults would result in rejection.